cdktf/cdktf-provider-snowflake/docs/externalVolume.csharp.md

 - *Type:* string

-Specifies whether write operations are allowed for the external volume;
+(Default: fallback to Snowflake default - uses special value that cannot be set in the configuration manually (`default`)) Specifies whether write operations are allowed for the external volume;

 must be set to TRUE for Iceberg tables that use Snowflake as the catalog.
 Available options are: "true" or "false".
 When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/external_volume#allow_writes ExternalVolume#allow_writes}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/external_volume#allow_writes ExternalVolume#allow_writes}

 ---